Council and District Recruiting

 Introducing Families to the Adventure of Scouting

-The 2017 Growth Plan for the BSA is simple.
-It contains the same four key elements you’ve been hearing about throughout 2016.
-We’ve come a long way, but for now, want to stay the course outlined in The Game Plan:
+The 2018 Growth Plan for the BSA is simple.
+It contains the same four key elements you’ve been hearing about throughout 2017; but with a historic addition!

 - EXPLORING EXPLOSION – Providing more opportunities to our co-ed young adult market, focusing on the workplace…and introducing them to exciting new career fields.